No products in the cart.

 B. Related Keywords Reflecting the Nexus of LLMs, Ethics, and Art

-- “Deep Learning” (degree = 14) and “Machine Learning” (degree = 14): These terms denote the transformative technologies that underpin the capabilities of LLMs.
-Their degree centrality scores emphasize their influence on artistic creation and the ethical inquiries stemming from machine-generated art.
+- “Deep Learning” (degree = 14) and “Machine Learning” (degree = 14): These technologies underpin LLMs’ capabilities and their ethical implications in art generation.

-- “Peer Review” (degree = 14): The presence of this keyword highlights the scholarly evaluation and ethical scrutiny of AI-generated artistic works.
-Peer review is crucial in assessing the quality and ethical dimensions of such creations.
+- “Peer Review” (degree = 14): Highlighting the importance of scholarly evaluation in assessing the quality and ethics of AI-generated art.

 C. Expanding Horizons and Societal Implications

-- “Academic Libraries” (degree = 13) and “Change Management” (degree = 13): These keywords underscore the evolving landscape of academic institutions in response to the integration of AI and LLMs, emphasizing the adaptation of scholarly services and practices.
+- “Academic Libraries” (degree = 13) and “Change Management” (degree = 13): These reflect the adaptation of academic institutions to AI technologies in creative industries.

-- “Accessibility” (degree = 4) and “African Studies” (degree = 18): These keywords extend the discourse beyond academia, highlighting broader societal implications and diverse perspectives related to the intersection of LLMs, ethics, and art.
+- “Accessibility” (degree = 4) and “African Studies” (degree = 18): Broader societal implications of AI art and its diverse global perspectives.

 D. Recommendations for Responsible AI Integration

-- Embracing Creative Commons and Open Source: Embrace the principles of Creative Commons licensing and open-source development in the creation and sharing of AI-generated art.
-These approaches enhance accessibility, transparency, and ethical practices in the field.
+- Embracing Creative Commons and Open Source: Encourage Creative Commons licensing to enhance accessibility and transparency in AI-generated art.

 V. Conclusions